awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.

 Use this key to compare the services in the policy with the services that made requests on behalf of the IAM principal \(user or role\)\.
 When a principal makes a request to an AWS service, that service might use the principal's credentials to make subsequent requests to other services\.
-The `aws:CalledVia` key contains an ordered list of each service in the chain that made requests on the principal’s behalf\.
+The `aws:CalledVia` key contains an ordered list of each service in the chain that made requests on the principal's behalf\.

 For example, you can use AWS CloudFormation to read and write from an Amazon DynamoDB table\.
 DynamoDB then uses encryption supplied by AWS Key Management Service \(AWS KMS\)\.
 + **Availability** – This key is present in the request when a service that supports `aws:CalledVia` uses the credentials of an IAM principal to make a request to another service\.
 This key is not present if the service uses a [service role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-role) or [service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role) to make a call on the principal's behalf\.
 This key is also not present when the principal makes the call directly\.<a name="calledvia-services"></a>